 Let’s be perfectly clear…if you bought a tank of propane between 2008 and 2014 then chances are that you got a screwing compliments of Blue Rhino.

-Please do NOT give this shithole of a company any more money.
+Please do NOT give this company any more money.

-Please, do everyone a favor and take a pass on these griddles.
-Go with Blackstone or Camp Chef instead.
+Do everyone a favor and take a pass on these griddles.
+Go with Blackstone, Nexgrill, Pit Boss or Camp Chef instead.